Ganil151/Devops/1-Beginner/06-Docker/02-Intermediate/01-Docker-Networking/README.md

 2. Manage port conflicts manually ensuring no two services listen on the same port.
 **Benefit**: Removes the Docker network bridge overhead, providing bare-metal network performance.

+### Scenario 4: Debugging Intermittent Connectivity
+**Context**: Service A intermittently fails to connect to Service B in a microservices architecture.
+**Solution**: Use `docker network inspect` to verify both containers are on the same network.
+Check the embedded DNS (`127.0.0.11`) inside the container.
+1. Run `docker exec -it serviceA nslookup serviceB`.
+2. If it fails, check if the container was restarted and assigned a new IP (if hardcoded).
+3. Switch to using Docker Service Discovery (container names) instead of IPs.
+**Benefit**: Ensures reliable service-to-service communication without IP dependency.

 ## Common Interview Questions

 1.  **Q: What is the default network driver in Docker, and what are its limitations?**